1samuel411/JavaFramework/readme.md

 	* GameObject inherits from the Base.java class which contains variables that the engine will use such as, RaycastHit, Collision, Vector2, etc.

 - There is a demo game already created, take a look and play with it and figure out how it works :>

-#Contact

-You can contact me anytime by phone or email, +1 (239) 362 - 6590, or, armi.sam99@gmail.com.